 Immunise to protect your family/whānau

-Immunisation is the most effective way to actively protect your child from preventable diseases, such as whooping cough, tetanus, hepatitis B and measles.
+Immunisation is the most effective way to protect your child from preventable diseases such as whooping cough, tetanus, hepatitis B and measles.

-The first time we are exposed to a germ, for example a bacterium or virus, it takes time for the immune system to respond and we become unwell.
-However, once the body has memory of the infection, the immune system is able to respond rapidly to destroy the germ the next time we are exposed preventing us from getting sick.
+The first time we are exposed to a germ - for example a bacterium or virus - it takes time for the immune system to respond, and we become unwell.
+However, once the body has memory of the infection, the immune system is able to respond rapidly to destroy the germ the next time we are exposed to it, stopping us from getting sick.

 Vaccines contain parts of or weakened versions (inactivated or attenuated) of a particular germ, which are unable to cause disease.
-Vaccination exposes the body to the germ for the first time without causing disease, and subsequently, when the real germ infects the body, it is able to be rapidly destroyed preventing disease.
+Vaccination exposes the body to the germ for the first time without causing disease.
+When the real germ infects the body, it can be rapidly destroyed - preventing disease.